Total Wipeout: The Wipeout Zone

-The fastest time of 1:10 on the old Wipeout Zone was set by James (Series 2, Episode 8), and he matched that time in Champions of Champions.
+The fastest time of 1:10 on the old Wipeout Zone was set by James (Series 2, Episode 8), and he matched that time in Champions of Champions in order to win again.
 The fastest regular contestant time in the new Wipeout Zone was set by both Scott and William with 0:58 albeit during different shows.
 In the Celebrity Special #8, Dalton Grant beat the record with 0:54, making him the record holder.
 The slowest winning time on the Wipeout Zone is 4:53 (set by Steve, Series 1 Episode 2).
+The slowest time in a regular Wipeout Zone of 7:52 was set by Lucy, Series 1 Episode 6.

 The nine main episodes of Series 4 winning times were 100 seconds or under, with 0:58 being the fastest and 1:40 being the slowest.